funeventsystems/documentation/docs/team-manager.md

 -   View and manage user data at `http://localhost:3000/users`.
 -   Delete events at `http://localhost:3000/deleteEvent/:eventId`.
 -   View absences for a specific event at `http://localhost:3000/eventAbsences/:eventId`.
+-   Audition profiles, to streamline the audition process.
 ----------

 ## Screenshots